BCDevOps/backup-container/README.md

 ### Restore

+The `backup.sh` script's restore mode makes it very simple to restore the most recent backup of a particular database.
+It's as simple as running a the following command, for example (run `backup.sh -h` for full details on additional options);

+    backup.sh -r postgresql/TheOrgBook_Database

-These steps perform a restore of a backup.
+Following are more detailed steps to perform a restore of a backup.

 1. Log into the OpenShift Console and log into OpenShift on the command shell window.
    1. The instructions here use a mix of the console and command line, but all could be done from a command shell using "oc" commands.